deeptir18/cornflakes-scripts/README.md

 ==> [cornflakes-client1: ('192.168.1.2', 'cornflakes-client1')] interface: ens1f0np0, mac: XX:XX:XX:XX:XX, pci: 0000:41:00.0, port: 0
 ```

-On all machines, use the interface name (`$INTERFACE` in the command below) and check for and if necessary jumbo frames for each machine (e.g.,
+On all machines, use the interface name (`$INTERFACE` in the command below) (e.g.,
-`ens1f1np1` for cornflakes-server and `ens1f0np0` for the cornflakes-client
+`ens1f1np1` for cornflakes-server and `ens1f0np0` for the cornflakes-client) from
-machine):
+the output above, to check for jumbo frames:

 ```
 # for each machine